splitnines/multicast/README.md

 * Monitor network equipment resources during tests—multicast traffic duplication and tree building can place load on switches/routers.
 * Be aware of IGMP and MLD configurations on your test network; if snooping or proxying aren’t enabled, behaviour may differ.

-## Contributing

-Contributions are welcome!
-If you have enhancements, new tools, bug‑fixes, or scenario scripts, please submit a pull request.
-Before submitting, please ensure:

-* your code follows the existing style
-* you document any new command‑line options or behaviour
-* you include tests or example scenarios if applicable

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

-## Acknowledgements / References

-* For background on multicast and group management, see “IGMP Snooping: A Comprehensive Network Multicast Guide”.
-* Useful prior‑art on multicast traffic generation and testing includes the NASA/NRL MGEN tool.

 ---